ai4eu/tutorials/openml_data_integration/protobuf_generator/README.md

 ```
 python main.py
 ```
-# 3. Create subfolder openml_xx, with all files needed for an AI4EU-onboardable databroker for OpenmL dataset with ID = xx:
+# 3. Create subfolder openml_n, with all files needed for an AI4EU-onboardable databroker for OpenmL dataset with ID = n:

 To just show information about an OpenML file, using here OpenML ID 61 as example:
 ```
 python checkOpenMLFile.py 61
 ```
 Using the --s flag, the program will also create a separate subfolder with all the files needed for an AI4EU-onboardable databroker for that OpenML file:
 ```
 python checkOpenMLFiles.py 61 --s